 The most recent blog post from the Projector PSA team focused on the idea that time is a professional services organization’s most precious resource.
 All organizations, regardless of size, need to utilize their time and resources in a way that drives ongoing profitability and efficient project delivery while also ensuring an accommodating work environment.
-Selecting the Professional Services Automation (PSA) software that best fits a firm’s operational objectives and priorities is essential to that balance.
+Selecting the Best-of-Breed PSA Software (Professional Services Automation Software) that best fits a firm’s operational objectives and priorities is essential to that balance.
 Staff will be engaging with their PSA application for the significant portion of a day, and their feelings toward the software can shape their long-term perception of their workplace.

 Pairing the right mix of features, technology, and observable outcomes with the unique needs of a professional services team is essential for a successful deployment of a PSA tool.
 In this article we’re going to focus in on the technology component to understand how it influences success.

 Business applications are commonly classified “best-of-breed” and “best-in-class/best of suite.”
 The difference between these two classifications can be hard to parse, and the terminology is not always used correctly; these terms are meant to describe how a solution is architected.
 A “best-of-breed” solution is a rich software package that addresses industry-specific needs in depth, while “best-in-class/best of suite” is a full-service software package with broader functionality that is run on a widely used, popular platform.
 A more direct and understandable way to distinguish these solutions is “industry-focused” vs. “platform-based.”

 When evaluating these options, there are four core factors that need to be considered before making a purchase decision:

 - The Type and Format of Support Provided